Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Clinical missingness

-\paragraph{Historical evidence of confirmation bias.} Practitioners may perform or record a test only if they suspect that it will be informative.
-This phenomenon has been evidenced in the literature showing that the presence of tests in medical records is more closely related to the outcome than the actual test results~\cite{agniel2018biases, sisk2020informative}. \cite{wells2013strategies} also suggest that missing laboratory tests correspond to healthy results.
+\paragraph{Historical evidence of confirmation bias.} Practitioners may choose to perform a test only if they suspect that it will be informative.
+Research shows that the presence of tests in medical records is more predictive of the outcome than the actual values of the tests~\cite{agniel2018biases, sisk2020informative}. \cite{wells2013strategies} also suggests that missing laboratory tests correspond to healthier patients.
 Conversely,~\cite{rusanov2014hidden, sharafoddini2019new, weiskopf2013sick} show that sicker patients present more complete data.
-Under this data-generating mechanism, the way a condition affects different groups may result in group-specific testing patterns.
+Under this missingness process, the way a condition manifests for different groups may result in group-specific testing patterns.
 For instance, general practitioners are more likely to record weights for underweight or overweight patients~\cite{nicholson2019determinants}.
-However, weights' distribution may differ depending on socio-economic characteristics~\cite{nicholson2019determinants} and, consequently, result in group-specific patterns of observation.
+However, weights' distributions differ depending on socioeconomic characteristics~\cite{nicholson2019determinants} and, consequently, can result in group-specific patterns of observation.